dabiged/adventofcode/2018/README.md

     if char1==char2:
        ...
 ```
 This is incorrect as it compares everything to everything else in each string.
+The newer implementation uses zip which works.

 ### Day03
 I initially wrote this as a hacky set of functions using lists (note: I am avoiding numpy for this year).